junxit/us-congress-bills-115/metadata.md

 - 2017-10-05 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2017-10-05 — The House rose from the Committee of the Whole House on the state of the Union to report H. Con.
 Res.
 71.
 - 2017-10-05 — The previous question was ordered pursuant to the rule.
+- 2017-10-16 — Received in the Senate.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 245.